One-body dynamical correlation function of Lieb-Liniger model at finite temperature

-where $c>0$ ($c<0$) specifies the interaction strength of repulsion (attraction) and hereafter we only consider the repulsive interaction.
-The physics of this model is governed by two dimensionless parameters simultaneously, i.e. interaction strength $\gamma = c/n$ and temperature $\tau=T/T_d$.
-Here we denoted the particle density $n=N/L$ and degenerate temperature $T_d=\hbar^2n^2/(2mk_B)$, respectively.
-By tuning these parameters the system would vary across several different regimes, quasi-condensate, Tonks-Girardeau (TG) gas, degenerate regime, decoherence regime and quantum criticality etc \cite{Kheruntsyan,Guan:2011}.
-In the TG limit $\gamma \rightarrow \infty$, the one-particle density matrix was derived at zero and finite temperatures by the trick of Bose-Fermi map \cite{Girardeau,Lenard,Tracy}, and in the presence of trap potential as well \cite{Colcelli2018a,Colcelli2018b,Colcelli2020,Pezer,Minguzzi}.
-Away from this limit, on basis of pseudopotential hamiltonian and a combination of generalized Hartree-Fock approximation and random phase approximation, the dynamic structure factor (DSF) in strongly correlated region was obtained up to a correction of $1/\gamma$ order \cite{Cherny}.
-While with the application of Hellmann-Feynman theorem, the pair correlation function was calculated \cite{Gora_a,Kheruntsyan}, and a general expression for higher order static correlation function in strongly correlated regime was found through the asymptotic Bethe ansatz solution \cite{Gora_b,Nandani}.
-Besides, the edge singularity of dynamical correlation functions was predicted by the nonlinear Tomonaga-Luttinger liquid (TLL) theory \cite{Imambekov2008,Imambekov2012}.
+where $c>0$ ($c<0$) specifies the interaction strength of repulsion (attraction) and hereafter we only consider the repulsive case.
+The physics of this model is governed by two dimensionless parameters simultaneously, i.e., interaction strength $\gamma = c/n$ and temperature $\tau=T/T_d$.
+Here we denote the particle density $n=N/L$ and degenerate temperature $T_d=\hbar^2n^2/(2mk_B)$, respectively.
+By tuning these parameters the system would vary across several different regimes: quasicondensate, Tonks-Girardeau (TG) gas, degenerate regime, decoherence regime, quantum criticality, etc. \cite{Kheruntsyan,Guan:2011}.
+In the TG limit $\gamma \rightarrow \infty$, the one-body density matrix was derived at zero and finite temperatures by the trick of the Bose-Fermi map \cite{Girardeau,Lenard,Tracy}, as well as in the presence of trap potential \cite{Colcelli2018a,Colcelli2018b,Colcelli2020,Pezer,Minguzzi}.
+Away from this limit, on the basis of pseudopotential Hamiltonian and a combination of generalized Hartree-Fock approximation and random phase approximation, the dynamic structure factor (DSF) in the strongly correlated region was obtained up to a correction of $1/\gamma$ order \cite{Cherny}.
+While with the application of Hellmann-Feynman theorem, the pair-correlation function was calculated \cite{Gora_a,Kheruntsyan}, a general expression for higher-order static correlation function in a strongly correlated regime was found through the asymptotic Bethe ansatz solution \cite{Gora_b,Nandani}.
+Besides, a variety of static correlated properties were studied through the quantum Monte Carlo method \cite{Xu2015,Rosi2023}, while the edge singularity of dynamical correlation functions was predicted by the nonlinear Tomonaga-Luttinger liquid (TLL) theory \cite{Imambekov2008,Imambekov2012}.